HenriPodolski/twitch-tools/README.md

 # Twitch Tools
+My (hacky) collection of tools to setup and automate my Twitch live streaming environment.
 Chat bot and live stream frame for 21:9 monitor view to be used with Twitch.
+Plus: Twitch go live tweet on Twitter.

 https://spacejelly.dev/posts/how-to-create-a-twitch-chat-bot-with-node-js-tmi-js-heroku/